giovannintonti/HPC_project_work/README.md

 # CommonAssignmentOpenMP
-Provide a parallel version of the Tarjan's algorithm to find Strongly Connected Components in a Graph.
-The implementation MUST use a message passing paradigm, and has to be implemented by using MPI.
-Students MUST store and load the input graph FROM FILES.
-The whole graph MUST be distributed on files on each node (i.e.: the whole graph cannot be stored on a single (even replicated) file).
-Good Graph dimensions are greater than 4GB of data.
-Students have to choose the proper data structure to represent the graph in memory.
+Provide a parallell version of the Tarjan's algorithm to find Strongly Connected Components in a Graph.
+The implementation MUST use an hibrid  message passing / shared memory paradigm. and has to be implemented by using MPI and openMP.
+Students MUST provide parallel processes on different nodes, and each process has to be parallelized by using Open MP (i.e.: MPI will spawn OPENMP-compiled processes).
+Students can choose the graph allocation method the prefer.
+They can eventually produce the graph directly in distributed memory (without store anything).
+Good Graph dimensions are greater than 4GB of data

 ## Dependencies